 “By the Rose.”
 The way he said it made it sound like a curse.
 Finally, he met her eyes.
 “I can’t move you to safety just yet but reinforcements are on the way.”

 “I just need a minute to heal.”

 Feeling very damsel- in- distress, Holly tried to fight back the numbness spreading through her limbs and sit up.
-This only made things worse as she cried out and gentle hands reached for her, pulled her back against a seated form that was suddenly behind her.
+This only made things worse as she cried out and gentle hands reach for her, pulled her back against his seated form that was suddenly behind her.
 He had bought her to rest against his torso, so she had succeeded in a least being upright, but she was horribly aware of his body against her back and the long legs bracketing her sides.
-Why on earth had he pulled her against him like this?
-Who did that to a stranger, even one they’d just fought a pack wolves to save?
 To Holly’s deep embarrassment her face flushed, something which didn’t go unnoticed by him.